-When a patient comes into our office and we have made a realistic determination that they are a stem cell candidate, the patient will often ask, “How long does the stem cell treatment last?”
+When a patient comes into our office and we have made a realistic determination that they are a bone marrow derived stem cell candidate, the patient will often ask, “How long does the treatment last?”
 Most times I will have a good idea why they are asking the question.
 The reason is because nothing they have tried up until this point has been a long-lasting success for them.
 In going over a hip or knee osteoarthritis patient’s history for example, we will discover a medical history filled with treatments that in many instances did provide short-term benefit.
 You have probably had a few of these treatments yourself.
 Let’s go through the treatments.

 Cortisone injections.
 Corticosteroids are powerful anti-inflammatory substances.
 They are not used to relieve pain, but rather, to reduce inflammation.
 Reducing inflammation can lessen a patient’s level of discomfort in the short-term.
 Numerous studies over the years, however, have demonstrated that there is a steep price to pay for that temporary relief of discomfort.
 The price of prolonged use of cortisone?
 Cortisone will eventually cause degenerative joint disease in the joints they are injected into.
 I explain this further is my article Systemic side-effects of cortisone injections.